Consensys/doc.teku/docs/reference/cli/subcommands/validator-client.md

 Categories for which to track metrics.
 Options are `JVM`, `PROCESS`, `BEACON`, `DISCOVERY`, `EVENTBUS`, `EXECUTOR`, `LIBP2P`, `NETWORK`, `STORAGE`, `STORAGE_HOT_DB`, `STORAGE_FINALIZED_DB`, `REMOTE_VALIDATOR`, `VALIDATOR`, `VALIDATOR_PERFORMANCE`, `VALIDATOR_DUTY`.
 All but `VALIDATOR_DUTY` categories are enabled by default.

-When `metrics-categories` is used, only the categories specified in this option will be enabled (all other categories will be disabled).
+When `metrics-categories` is used, only the categories specified in this option are enabled (all other categories are disabled).

 ## `metrics-interface`